 Providing Supplemental Food

 If you want to concentrate wildlife or attract a wider variety of wildlife, you may be able to provide supplemental food, such as bird feeders.
 We describe some considerations to make when choosing foods in our article on Attracting Birds to Your Yard.
-You can get more tips and tricks from the article titled Bird feeding: tips for beginners and veterans.
 Also consider the best practices and understand the risks outlined here below.

 Tips and tricks for winter bird feeding